irvingswiftj/iceMarkt/README.md

 As I'm currently using NFS to map a shared folder to the virtual machine, it won't work out of the box with windows

+#TODOS
+- Controllers need to be using dependency injection so that they can have better unit tests (am currently working on this)
+- Bulk uploading of recipients needs to use PHPExcel as it currently only supports csv files.

 #Credits
 - [irvingswiftj](https://github.com/:irvingswiftj)